 Information Sessions for Parents and Partners

-We offer 1-3 quick to access information and support sessions to the non-offending parents of children/youth.
+We offer 1-3 information and support sessions to the non-offending parents of children/youth.
 These sessions are intended to help parents understand and respond to the aftermath following disclosure including: validating parents feelings and needs for support, naming possible impacts and trauma responses for both themselves and their child and supporting the healing journey.
 We also offer an individual or joint information session to partners of clients coming to Avalon Centre to provide education related to the effects of sexual assault/abuse trauma, secondary impacts for partners, and possibilities for supporting healing and recovery.

 Groups and Workshops

+We presently offer group programs within three broad areas of focus including: ‘Safety Building Foundational Group Programs’, ‘Relational Healing Focused Group Programs’ and ‘Living Fully in Present Life Group Programs’.
+In a general sense, the safety building foundational programs help prepare people for the relational trauma healing focused programs which in turn help prepare individuals for later stage, living fully in the present programs.
 All group programs are co-facilitated by Avalon Centre therapists, which ensures a high standard of safety.
 Individual counselling sessions are offered as a preparation for group work.
 Not every person who comes to Avalon Centre for individual counselling chooses to participate in our specialized groups as we understand this work can be more triggering and requires a high level of commitment.
 Avalon therapists are responsible to take great care when making recommendations for group work to ensure that an adequate level of safety is present.
 We do not recommend group work when people are in a place of crisis to ensure that this significant step is manageable.
 Pre-group meetings are offered to each person who is exploring whether a group program may be a good fit at this time in their healing process and lives.
 For more information regarding our group programs, please inquire with your individual therapist at Avalon.